-Per HIPAA section §164.308(a)(1)(ii)(A) it is required to conduct an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of electronic protected health information (ePHI).
-This presents a concern for covered entities and business associates alike when it comes to verifying that up-to-date software is being used to avoid security vulnerabilities from out of date software.
+Per HIPAA section §164.308(a)(1)(ii)(A), it is required to conduct an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of electronic protected health information (ePHI).
+Having the assurance that all software is up-to-date in order to avoid security vulnerabilities should be a concern for covered entities and business associates alike.
+HIPAA Vault’s Vulnerability Testing is part of our managed services solution, offered to provide customers peace of mind that HIPAA compliance is being met.

 - Automated & Included with Managed Services

 - Reviewed by Certified Security Specialist

 - Attentive Remediation

 - Individualized Problem Resolution

 With automated monthly scans, vulnerabilities can be detected and remediated as needed to ensure system integrity.
 In order to keep up with the changing environment, databases are also updated automatically to ensure accurate reports.
 These databases are then used to scan the system at the Application, Database, and System levels to detect if there is a known vulnerability that needs to be remediated.

 All vulnerability testing reports are reviewed by our qualified security specialists.
 Detected vulnerabilities and remedies are communicated as needed to customers with unique resolutions for each issue.
 This part of the multi-layered process HIPAA Vault uses to protect customer systems from security attacks and vulnerability exploitations.